Oneman2feet/dotfiles/Terminal/README.md

 ## iTerm 2 Settings

-1. Keys -> Hotkey -> activate "Show/hide iTerm2 with a system-wide hotkey"
+1. Keys -> Hotkey -> activate "Show/hide iTerm2 with a system-wide hotkey" and "Hotkey toggles a dedicated window with profile"

 2. Add iTerm2 to startup applications